FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/chargecategory.md

 Charge Category represents the highest-level classification of a charge based on the nature of how it is billed.
 Charge Category is commonly used to identify and distinguish between types of charges that may require different handling.

+The ChargeCategory column adheres to the following requirements:

-The ChargeCategory column MUST be present in a [*FOCUS dataset*](#glossary:FOCUS-dataset) and MUST NOT be null.
-This column is of type String and MUST be one of the allowed values.
+* The ChargeCategory column MUST be present in a [*FOCUS dataset*](#glossary:FOCUS-dataset) and MUST NOT be null.
+* This column is of type String and MUST be one of the allowed values.

 ## Column ID